"Ms. Enjoli! Ms. Enjoli! Come and get me!" shrieks of laughter followed as I chased the kids around the gym.

 Another Friday we went to a Butterfly Conservatory.
 We did all sorts of fun stuff.

-"Wow!
-There are so many butterflies!"
+so many butterflies!"
 I exclaimed when we walked past the bushes loaded with the beautiful insects.
 I tried to avoid them flying in my face though.

 "Teacher Enjoli!
 Teacher Enjoli!" one of the kids called as she pulled on my arm and pointed ahead.
 There was a HUGE spider.
 Just then our tour guide directed our attention to it and started talking in Chinese to them.
 Later, we made a craft that flies up in the sky (maybe like a helicopter thing?
 I don't really know how to explain it.)
 We also went through an obstacle course with the kids.